AntonSol919/linkspace/homepage/index.md

 Linkspace is easy to integrate with blockchains (or can be used to create new blockchains).
 You are free to build on it as you wish (MPL-2.0 license).
-However, in an effort to put food on the table and pay taxes I prefer fiat money and a tiny transaction save a lot of trouble w.r.t. identification if you lose the private key.
+However, in an effort to put food on the table and pay taxes I prefer fiat money and a 1 cent transaction save a lot of trouble w.r.t. identification if you lose the private key.
 Other top level authorities set their own price and how to pay it.

 ## Claim a name{#claim}